timbyr/reclass/README.rst

 Documentation
 =============

+.. _README-extensions: README-extensions.rst

 Documentation covering the original version is in the doc directory.
-See the `README-extensions.rst`_ file for documentation on the extentions.
+See the `README-extensions`_ file for documentation on the extentions.

 .. include:: ./README-extensions.rst